What Is The Rate Of Return Of A Delaware Statutory Trust?

 (5.5% x $500,000) = $27,500

 Delaware Statutory Trusts (DSTs) typically offer a cash-on-cash return of 5-9% per year, with the potential for additional appreciation.
-The overall return on a DST investment will depend on a number of factors, including the properties that the DST invests in, the management team, and the overall market conditions.
+The overall return on a DST investment will depend on a number of factors, including the properties that the DST invests in, the management team, and overall market conditions.

 Yield Vs. Rate Of Return